dhantha/Genomics-Project-Scripts/README.md

 ### Dhantha Gunarathna
 ### Feiyang Xue

 ## This project consist of bash scripts to run the following programs.
-Make usre to change username, and other computing
+Make sure to change username, and other computing resources accordingly
-resources accordingly
 ```
 1. FASTQC
 2. Kneaddata